 Wandering is when an elderly person in the care of a nursing facility moves about the home unsupervised.
 Federal nursing home law requires an assessment of the patient upon entering the nursing facility.
 This assessment will determine the elderly person’s plan of care and how much supervision he or she needs while under the care of the home.
 Wandering is one of the aspects covered in that assessment.

-Under the individual's plan of care, it is the nursing home's responsibility to ensure the safety and supervision of its residents with enough staff to support those individual plans.
+Under the individual’s plan of care, it is the nursing home’s responsibility to ensure the safety and supervision of its residents with enough staff to support those individual plans.
 If someone is injured while wandering within the long-term care facility, then the nursing home has been negligent in protecting its residents.
-With locations in Cherry Hill, Lancaster, Philadelphia, Reading and Allentown, a nursing home abuse attorney from Soloff & Zervanos, P.C., can get your loved one the compensation they deserve.
-Don't allow a nursing facility to neglect your family; contact Soloff & Zervanos, P.C., today.
+With locations in Cherry Hill, Lancaster, Philadelphia, Reading, Allentown and New York, a Philadelphia Nursing Home Abuse Attorney from Soloff & Zervanos, P.C., can get your loved one the compensation they deserve.
+Don’t allow a nursing facility to neglect your family; contact Soloff & Zervanos, P.C., today.

 Confusion and disorientation may cause a resident to walk out of the nursing home and into harm’s way.
 Nursing homes are responsible for the well-being of their residents and should install precautionary measures, such as bed alarms, door alarms or monitors at exit doors, to prevent such occurrences.
 When adequate measures are not taken, an elderly person could get injured.